 Setting up boundaries and ground rules are also a necessary step in limiting your child’s screen time.
 On the flip side, it’s equally important to let your child know the reward of following the rules diligently.
 For instance, if your child keeps to his/her promise of only 30 minutes of screen time, reward them with 30 minutes of playground time too!
-Or, you could reward them with their favourite dish for dinner.
+Or, you could reward them with their favorite dish for dinner.

-It’s a more carrot and less stick approach to limiting your kids’ screen time, but such positive reinforcement has been proven to inspire continuous good behaviour in the future – and hopefully less screen time!
+It’s a more carrot and less stick approach to limiting your kids’ screen time, but such positive reinforcement has been proven to inspire continuous good behavior in the future – and hopefully less screen time!